Table of Contents

 When you buy out your partner’s share of a property, it’s not just about refinancing.
 You also need to consider the tax consequences—especially capital gains tax (CGT) and stamp duty.

-The good news?
-In most family law settlements, you can avoid major tax hits—as long as the transaction is handled correctly.
+The good news: in most family law settlements you can avoid major tax hits — as long as the property transfer is handled correctly.

 Let’s break it down.

-In a relationship breakdown, CGT can be deferred if the property transfer happens under a binding financial agreement or court order.
+In a relationship breakdown scenario, CGT can be deferred if the property transfer is done under a binding financial agreement or a court-issued consent order.

 Here’s how it works: